a short and simple trail to be with friends and family to explore the ranges of Himalayas...

 Ghorepani Poon Hill Trek from Kathmandu

-Ghorepani Poon Hill Trek from Kathmandu will be of 5-6 days trek.
-This is so because of the long distance however if you take a two-way flight then this trek can also be completed within 4 days.
+Ghorepani Poon Hill Trek from Kathmandu will be of 5/6-day trek.
+This is so because of the long distance; however, if you take a two-way flight, then this trek can also be completed within 4 days.
 Here is the Itinerary of the Ghorepani-Poon Hill Trek from Kathmandu

 (Or take an early morning flight from Kathmandu to Pokhara and drive to Naya Pul and trek to Tikhe Dhunga)

-Or Trek to Naya Pul and drive to Pokhara and late afternoon flight to Kathmandu
+Or Trek to Naya Pul and drive to Pokhara, and a late afternoon flight to Kathmandu

-The above-mentioned itinerary can be customized according to your time frame, interest, and budget, price varies a bit due to the extra day in Pokhara and/or flight to and from Pokhara/Kathmandu.
+The above-mentioned itinerary can be customised according to your time frame, interests, and budget.
+Price varies a bit due to the extra day in Pokhara and/or flight to and from Pokhara/Kathmandu.

 Ghorepani Poonhill Trek Cost

 This is a cost-effective trek in Nepal; however, two different permits are required to enter the Ghorepani trail.
-They are Annapurna Conservation Area Permit (ACAP) and Trekkers’ Information Management System (TIMS) Permit, which cost Rs 3000 and 20 USD respectively.
+They are the Annapurna Conservation Area Permit (ACAP) and Trekkers’ Information Management System (TIMS) Permit, which cost Rs 3000 and 20 USD, respectively.

-In spite of all this, the cost for the Ghorepani-Poon Hill Trek ranges between 350 USD- 500 USD.
+In spite of all this, the cost for the Ghorepani-Poon Hill Trek ranges between 350 USD and 500 USD.
 For more information about the cost-to-cost package, please contact Discover Altitude or WhatsApp: +977-9841161593

 Ghorepani Poonhill Trek Route

-The shortest and easiest itinerary for Ghorepani- Poon Hill Trek is to start from Naya Pul and ends at Naya Pul, making a circuit around the Annapurna Sanctuary trail.
+The shortest and easiest itinerary for the Ghorepani- Poon Hill Trek is to start from Naya Pul and end at Naya Pul, making a circuit around the Annapurna Sanctuary trail.

-However, you can end up through Phedi, Kade, Tatopani, or Jomsom only by adding a couple of extra days.
+However, you can end up in Phedi, Kade, Tatopani, or Jomsom only by adding a couple of extra days.

-To make Ghorepani Trek short and simple it is better to start from Naya Pul, which is an hour and a half drive from the main city of Pokhara.
-From Naya Pul, your trek continues through Birethati, passing by villages, hills, and farmland to reach Tikhe Dhunga but if you are restricted with time, you can take a local jeep to reach Tikhe Dhunga in an easy way.
+To make the Ghorepani Trek short and simple, it is better to start from Naya Pul, which is an hour and a half drive from the main city of Pokhara.
+From Naya Pul, your trek continues through Birethati, passing by villages, hills, and farmland to reach Tikhe Dhunga, but if you are restricted by time, you can take a local jeep to reach Tikhe Dhunga in an easy way.

-From Tikhe Dhunga hike uphill all the way to Ghorepani, through Ulleri village and conserved forest.
-And the very next day hike to Poon Hill for the magnificent views of the Himalayas and the first rays of the sunlight falling upon them.
+From Tikhe Dhunga, hike uphill all the way to Ghorepani, through Ulleri village and the conserved forest.
+And the very next day, hike to Poon Hill for the magnificent views of the Himalayas and the first rays of the sunlight falling upon them.

 Follow the one to Ghandruk all the way downhill and visit the typical Gurung village for an overnight stay.